GawainAntell/divvy/cran-comments.md

 ## Resubmission

-This is a resubmission.
-In this version I have:

-* Removed extra white spaces in the DESCRIPTION text.
+This is a submission of a new version, which fixes issues identified by CRAN checks.
+The deadline to fix the issues is 2025-04-14.

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.

-* The following words are flagged as possibly misspelled in the DESCRIPTION:
-  Antell (12:8), Subsampling (2:16), subsampled (10:61), customisable (9:28).
-  These words are correct as-is, as they are my name, proper statistical terms, and standard British English spellings, respectively.
+## revdepcheck results

+This package has 0 dependencies.